canvas-medical/documentation/collections/_api/patient.md

               - name: extension
                 type: array
                 description: >-
                     This is an optional object that you can specify for a Patient's phone number or email.
-This tells Canvas that we have the Patient's consent to send text messages or emails to this number.
-We identify this extension with the <code>url</code> equal to ["http://schemas.canvasmedical.com/fhir/extensions/has-consent"](http://schemas.canvasmedical.com/fhir/extensions/has-consent) and then you can specify a boolean for the <code>valueBoolean</code> attribute. <b>Note: This will not send the verification email or text as our UI does.
+This tells Canvas that we have the patient's consent to send text messages or emails to this number.
+This extension is identified with the <code>url</code> [http://schemas.canvasmedical.com/fhir/extensions/has-consent](http://schemas.canvasmedical.com/fhir/extensions/has-consent).
+A boolean value can be specified in the <code>valueBoolean</code> attribute. <b>Note: This will not send a verification email or text as is the Canvas UI does.
 It will bypass this step and mark the contact as verified.</b>
                 attributes:
                   - name: url
                     type: string